Name: Elsie

 We went to a

 country church at Fairview, where mother was raised.
-Dad & mother were good church members, and we older
+Dad & mother were good church members,

-the honor of attending without absence.
+our dress, for the honor of attending without absence.

 During the